 - 1/2 – 3/4 cup fresh spinach, ripped into small pieces

-- Approximately 1/4 of a large red bell pepper, diced
+- 1/4 of a large red bell pepper, diced

-- Spray muffin tin with olive oil and set aside
+- Spray muffin tin with a non-stick cooking spray and set aside.

-- In medium bowl whisk tougher eggs, unsweetened almond milk, salt and pepper.
+- In medium bowl whisk together eggs, unsweetened almond milk, salt, and pepper.

-- Take muffin tin and add a tablespoon or so of cooked pork. a tablespoon of ripped spinach and a tablespoon of diced bell pepper to each muffin tin.
+- Take the prepared muffin tin and add a tablespoon or so of cooked pork, a tablespoon of ripped spinach, and a tablespoon of diced bell pepper to each muffin tin.

-- Place in the oven and cook for 17 minutes.
+- Place in the oven for 17 minutes of cook time.

 - Remove from oven, if the very top isn’t fully cooked, return to oven for 2-3 minute increments until fully cooked.

-- Feel free to use a different color of bell pepper – whatever you happen to have in your fridge will work.
+- Bell Pepper: Feel free to use a different color of bell pepper – whatever you happen to have in your fridge will work.

-Keywords: baked egg cups, egg muffin cups, egg cups recipe
+Keywords: baked egg cups, egg muffin cups, egg cups recipe, easy breakfast, breakfast recipe